laura-kolcavova/LightECS/README.md

 # LightECS

-LightECS is an attempt to create a lightweight Entity Component System (ECS) library for .NET 8.
+LightECS is a lightweight Entity Component System (ECS) library for .NET 8.
 It provides an API for managing entities and components.

+> **Note:**
+> This project is a self-educational hobby project.
+It is not intended for production use, release, or to compete with or replicate features found in established ECS frameworks.
+Its purpose is to explore ECS concepts and C#/.NET design.

+> **Limitation:**
+> The current implementation supports a maximum of **64 distinct component types** per entity context.
+This is a hard limit and cannot be exceeded.

 Management of systems is intentionally not included in this library.
 The main reason is that designing a built-in system scheduler that is scalable, thread-safe, and flexible enough not to constrain users would significantly increase complexity.
 Therefore, system implementation and orchestration are left to the user.